ColuLocalNetwork/CLN-solidity/docs/tutorial/1_CurrencyFactory.md

 ![mew_approve](../assets/mew_approve.png)

 I check everything is correct and click send, easy.
-I didn't use it in the screenshots, but MyEtherWallet also supports [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).
+I didn't use it in the screenshots, but MyEtherWallet also supports the [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).
 It means that instead 1000000000000000000000 you can just write 1e21.

-There's one thing you need to know about `approve`.
-If you you want to change the approved amount, first you need to set the allowance to zero (approving zero for this account) and then send approve again with the new value.
+There's one more thing you need to know about `approve`.
+To change the approved amount, first you need to set the allowance to zero (approving zero for this account) and then send approve again with the new value.
+Otherwise your transaction will fail without a reason (like every failed transaction in Ethereum).
 This is done to prevent a special kind of attack, [look here](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#approve ) for more info.

 #### Inserting CLN to the CurrencyFactory